World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 • Stay vigilant: Monitor pets for any unusual behavior and seek immediate veterinary care if needed.

-By taking these steps, we can contribute to a world where rabies is no longer a threat to humans or our furry companions.
+By taking these steps, we can contribute to a world where it is no longer a threat to humans or our furry companions.
 Remember, awareness and proactive measures are our best defenses against this fatal virus.
 Stay safe, and keep your pets safe too!

 Unbeatable Pet Accessory Discounts on Amazon!